FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 3. Natural Occurrence & Formation

 Ascorbic acid is naturally found in a variety of fruits and vegetables, including citrus fruits, strawberries, kiwi, and bell peppers.
-It is biosynthesized in plants and some animals through the conversion of glucose.
-In the context of "natural flavor" designation, ascorbic acid is often derived from natural sources or synthesized to mimic its natural counterpart.
+It is biosynthesized in plants and some animals through the conversion of glucose via the L-gulonolactone oxidase pathway.
+In the context of "natural flavor" designation, ascorbic acid is often derived from natural sources or synthesized to mimic its natural occurrence.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs